confluentinc/ksql/docs-md/concepts/ksql-architecture.md

 2. Filter -- produces another `SchemaKStream`
 3. Project -- `select()` method
-4. Apply aggregation -- Multiple steps: `rekey()`, `groupby()`, and `aggregate()` methods.
-KSQL may re-partition data if it's not keyed with a GROUP BY phrase.
+4. Apply aggregation -- Multiple steps: `rekey()`, `groupby()`, and `aggregate()` methods. ksqlDB may re-partition data if it's not keyed with a GROUP BY phrase.
 5. Filter -- `filter()` method
 6. Project -- `select()` method for the result